-Addiction & Mental Health Treatment in Washington State — Commercial & Medicaid
+Addiction & Mental Health Treatment in Washington State — All Insurance Accepted

 Telehealth and in-person addiction and mental health treatment in Washington State.
 Suboxone, naltrexone, Kratom treatment, psychiatric medication management.
-Commercial insurance and Apple Health (Medicaid) accepted.
+All insurance accepted, including Medicare and TRICARE.
 University Place location.

 Washington is one of two states where Rezolv Health offers the full range of services: opioid use disorder, alcohol use disorder, Kratom addiction, mental health medication management, and dual diagnosis treatment.